 Care arrangements when parents have separated

-Parenting orders are made by the Family Court to decide who will have day-to-day care of a child and who can have contact with a child.
-They are made as a last resort when parents haven’t been able to agree on these things themselves.
+Parenting Orders are made by the Family Court to decide who will have day-to-day care of a child and who can have contact with a child.
+They are made as a last resort when parents haven’t been able to agree on things themselves.

 What is “day-to-day care” and “contact”?

 A person with “day-to-day care” has responsibility for the child’s daily living arrangements, such as where they live, their safety, ensuring they get to school or preschool, and making sure they are properly fed and dressed.

 “Contact” refers to how and when the parent or guardian without day-to-day care spends time with the child.